 - Robert Baratheon, in his youth, was the archetypal Fairy Tale hero: strong, handsome, charismatic, determined to save the Damsel in Distress and overthrow a mad tyrant.
 He became king, married a beautiful maiden, and was beloved by the people.
 Then he grew up.
 Over a decade later, he cannot come to terms with the events of his rebellion because he was entirely unsuited to be king.
 He has degenerated physically and morally like the king he overthrew by the time the story begins.

-- Tywin Lannister is a deconstruction of the Evil Overlord.
+- Tywin Lannister is a deconstruction of the Evil Chancellor.
 He is brutal and ruthless, but he's a also genuinely talented politician and administrator.
 The years under his rule were some of the most peaceful in Westerosi history.
 He rules the way he does because he was haunted by the memory of his kind, but weak father nearly ruining their house because no-one respected him.
 His own personal life is in tatters and all of his children hate him, though.

 - Daenerys Targaryen is a typical "raised in exile to avenge their family and retake their rightful throne" heroine.
 Expect she doesn't fully understand what happened all those years ago that led to her family's dethroning, has only a vague idea about what's being going on in Westeros since then, and her conquest gets put on hold when she has to face the consequences of raising an army of freed slaves.
 She believes the loyalists and common people are eagerly waiting for her to come and usher in a new age, when in reality most of them don't know or care that she's alive.
 Even one of the lords who fought for her family, Mace Tyrell, dismisses her as mad because serving the new regime is more convenient.